ublue-os/bazzite/README.md

 ## Join The Community

-You can find us on the [Universal Blue Discord](https://discord.gg/f8MUghG5PB) and view the [archive](https://www.answeroverflow.com/c/1072614816579063828/1143023993041993769) of support threads without an account.
+- You can find us on the [Universal Blue Discord](https://discord.gg/f8MUghG5PB)
+  - View the [archive](https://www.answeroverflow.com/c/1072614816579063828/1143023993041993769) of support threads without an account.

-Discuss and create user guides over at the [Universal Blue Discourse Forums](https://universal-blue.discourse.group/c/bazzite/5).
+- Discuss and create user guides over at the [Universal Blue Discourse Forums](https://universal-blue.discourse.group/c/bazzite/5).

-Follow Universal Blue on [Mastodon](https://fosstodon.org/@UniversalBlue).
+- Follow Universal Blue on [Mastodon](https://fosstodon.org/@UniversalBlue).